Ramon Bagatsing: Personal life

 Bagatsing married his first wife Corazon Cabigo Belmonte (June 1917 - before 1944) on September 13, 1939, in Manila.
 After his first wife's death, he married his second wife Juanita "Annie" Humbria Sevilla (May 4, 1918 in Carigara, Leyte - August 10, 1998) on August 19, 1944, in Manila.

-His son Valentino Bagatsing is the country head of International Finance Company (IFC) in Nepal.
-Two other sons, Amado and Ramon Jr. (Dondon), were former congressmen representing the 5th District and 4th District of Manila, respectively.
-His eldest son also named Ramon Jr. (Boy) is a former actor.
+His son Valentino S. Bagatsing is the country head of International Finance Company (IFC) in Nepal.
+Two other sons, Amado S. Bagatsing and Ramon "Don Don" S. Bagatsing, Jr., were former diplomat and congressmen representing the 5th District and 4th District of Manila, respectively.
+His eldest son also named Ramon "Boy" B. Bagatsing, Jr. is a former actor.

-He is the grandfather of siblings Raymond Bagatsing, RK Bagatsing and Monina Bagatsing, children of Ramon "Boy" Bagatsing Jr. and all in the entertainment industry; professional basketball player Hyram Bagatsing; 4th district city Councilor Don Juan "DJ" Bagatsing, son of Dondon Bagatsing, and former 5th District of Manila Representative Cristal Bagatsing, who served from 2016 to 2022 and the daughter of Amado Bagatsing.
+He is the grandfather of siblings Ramon "Raymond" S. Bagatsing, III, RK Bagatsing and Monina Bagatsing, children of Ramon "Boy" B. Bagatsing, Jr. and all in the entertainment industry; professional basketball player Hyram Bagatsing; 4th district city Councilor Don Juan "DJ" Bagatsing, son of Don Don Bagatsing, and former 5th District of Manila Representative Cristal Bagatsing, who served from 2016 to 2022 and the daughter of Amado Bagatsing.